signl4/docs/integrations/catchpoint/catchpoint.md

 ## How to Integrate

-The integration of SIGNL4 with Catchpoint is implemented using a webhook.
+The integration of SIG with Catchpoint is implemented using a webhook.

 1. Login to the Catchpoint Portal and go to **Settings** -> **API**.